Ministry of Foreign Affairs, African Cooperation and Moroccan Expatriates

-Ministère des Affaires étrangères, de la Coopération africaine et des Marocains résidant à l'étranger) is the foreign affairs ministry of Morocco, responsible for implementing Morocco's foreign policy and ensuring relations with foreign states.
-It is one of the so-called "ministries of sovereignty", which report directly to the king of Morocco, alongside the ministries of the interior and religious affairs.
+Ministère des Affaires étrangères, de la Coopération africaine et des Marocains résidant à l'étranger) is the Moroccan government ministry responsible for the conduct of the country's foreign relations, the implementation of foreign policy, and the management of diplomatic and consular relations with foreign states and international organizations.
+It also oversees aspects of Morocco's cooperation with African states and matters relating to Moroccan citizens residing abroad.
+It is commonly described as one of the kingdom's "ministries of sovereignty", alongside the ministries responsible for the interior, defence and religious affairs.